jacobwood27/JWood/inklings/index.md

 - Blog web by scraping blogrolls?
 - List out "Action Items" that come up in podcasts for people to take on
 - Parse Sprouts ad and make meal list
-- How should you pick squares in superbowl pool?
 - How to come up with new ideas: generate a random name and decide most generous interpretation of what that company would do
     - Above, run by GPT3
 - bradyneal causal-inference-course